Feishu

 channels.feishu.groupAllowFrom | Group allowlist | - |

-channels.feishu.requireMention | Default require @mention | conditional |
+channels.feishu.requireMention | Require @mention in groups | true |

-channels.feishu.groups.<chat_id>.requireMention | Per-group require @mention override | inherited |
+channels.feishu.groups.<chat_id>.requireMention | Per-group @mention override; explicit IDs also admit the group in allowlist mode | inherited |

-channels.feishu.groups.<chat_id>.enabled | Enable group | true |
+channels.feishu.groups.<chat_id>.enabled | Enable/disable a specific group | true |

 channels.feishu.textChunkLimit | Message chunk size | 2000 |